 Dan Lewis is Infrastructure Policy Adviser at the Institute of Directors.

-As author of the May 2012 Institute of Directors report that argued for spaceports and an ennabling regulatory regime – Space: Britain’s New Infrastructure Frontier – it is rewarding to see these key recommendations fleshed out and become policy.
-Much credit however, must be given to the outgoing Minister, David Willetts, for launching and driving forward the review in August 2012.
+As the author of a May 2012 report for the Institute of Directors that argued for spaceports, it is rewarding to see the key recommendations fleshed out and become policy.
+Much credit must be given to David Willetts who, as Secretary of State for Universities and Science, was responsible for driving the issue forward.